 Related to our resident Brown Pelican, the White Pelican is an amazing sight.

 Considerably larger than the Brown, White Pelicans are exactly that… white.
 While they share the common traits of large-pouched bills, webbed feet and full protruding chest, most distinguishable is the unique feeding behavior of the White Pelican.

 Unlike the diving Browns, the Whites swim upon the surface and then, in an instant and in unison, the entire group dives below the surface.
 Count to five and all resurface — like synchronized swimmers — to continue on their way.

-For over 30 years, Outside Hilton Head has provided personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kid’s camps, history excursions, family outings and stand-up paddle boarding.
+For over 30 years, Outside Hilton Head has provided personalized adventures for all ages.
+Kayak, fishing, nature and dolphin tours, kid’s camps, history excursions, family outings and stand-up paddleboarding are available.
 “The Island’s outdoor outfitter” also offers an outstanding selection of clothing, gear and accessories for men, women and children at the flagship store in the Plaza at Shelter Cove and a second location in Palmetto Bluff.
-(843) 686-6996 or outsidehiltonhead.com.
+843-686-6996 or www.outsidehiltonhead.com.